 Driving this type of forklift, as with most reach trucks, requires specialized forklift training to cover both the operation of the systems involved and the calculations needed to work out the adjusted load capacity given these extra degrees of freedom through which the load objects can be moved.

 Some forklift attachments such as bin tippers involve extra hydraulic systems to let the forklift tip loose or liquid loads out of a container.
 These powered attachments are often connected to the existing hydraulic system and their hydraulic cylinders are controlled using an "auxiliary hydraulics" lever.
-This is preferable to versions that rely on controls located at the attachment itself since the driver operating a forklift doesn't have to leave the safety of the cab to use the equipment single-handed, or enlist the help of a colleague.
+This is preferable to versions that rely on controls located at the attachment itself since the driver operating the forklift doesn't have to leave the safety of the cab to use the equipment single-handed, or enlist the help of a colleague.

 Other attachments e.g. some forklift cement hoppers, use manual lever controls to open and close their pouring mechanisms.
 These operations are best carried out by a second person so the operator can remain safely in control of the machine.